-Ho Chi Minh City – or Thanh Pho Ho Chi Minh, to give it its full Vietnamese title – is Vietnam’s centre of commerce and the country’s biggest city, though not its administrative capital – an honour that rests with Hanoi.
+Ho Chi Minh City – or Thanh Pho Ho Chi Minh, to give it its full Vietnamese title – is Vietnam’s centre of commerce and the country’s biggest city, though not its official capital – this honour rests with Hanoi.
 As a result of the sweeping economic changes wrought by doi moi in 1986, this effervescent city, perched on the banks of the Saigon River and still known as Saigon to its eight million or so inhabitants, has changed its image from that of a war-torn city to one of a thriving metropolis, challenging Singapore, Bangkok and the other traditional Southeast Asian powerhouses.
-All the accoutrements of economic success – fine restaurants, flash hotels, glitzy bars and clubs, and shops selling imported luxury goods – are here, adding a glossy veneer to the city’s hotchpotch landscape of French stones of empire, venerable pagodas and austere, Soviet-style housing blocks.
+All the clues of economic success – fine restaurants, flash hotels, glitzy bars and clubs, and shops selling imported luxury goods – can be found here, adding a glossy veneer to the city’s hotchpotch landscape of French stone, venerable pagodas and austere Soviet-style housing blocks.
 Many tourists from all over the world travel to Ho Chi Minh to experience it's vast mix of lifestyle and architecture and to breathe in it's culture.

 Sadly, however, Ho Chi Minh City (HCMC) is still full of people for whom economic progress has not yet translated into food, housing and jobs.
-Street children roam the tourist enclaves hawking books, postcards, lottery tickets and cigarette lighters; limbless mendicants haul themselves about on crude trolleys; and watchful pickpockets prowl crowded streets on the lookout for unguarded wallets.
+Street children roam the tourist enclaves hawking postcards and cigarette lighters; limbless mendicants haul themselves about on crude trolleys; and watchful pickpockets prowl crowded streets on the lookout for unguarded wallets.
 Though the number of beggars is gradually declining, tourists must quickly come to accept them as a hassle that goes with the territory.
-In addition, the arrival, en masse, of wealthy Westerners has lured many women into prostitution, for which the go-go bars of Dong Khoi became famous during the American War.
+In addition, the arrival of wealthy Westerners has lured many women into prostitution, for which the go-go bars of Dong Khoi became famous during the American War.

 HCMC is divided into 24 districts, though tourists rarely travel beyond districts One, Three and Five.
 In addition, an increasing number of expats reside in Phu My Hung, aka South Saigon, in district Seven – a squeaky-clean suburb that wouldn’t look out of place in Singapore, making quite a contrast to the rest of this seething metropolis.
-The city proper hugs the west bank of the Saigon River, and its central area, District One, nestles in the hinge formed by the confluence of the river with the Ben Nghe Channel; traditionally the French Quarter of the city, this area is still widely known as Saigon.
-Dong Khoi is its delicate backbone, and around the T-shape it forms with Le Duan Boulevard are located several of the city’s museums and colonial remnants.
-However, many of the city’s other sights are scattered further afield, so visitors have to effect a dot-to-dot of the sights that appeal most.
+The city hugs the west bank of the Saigon River, and its central area, District One, nestles in the hinge formed by the confluence of the river with the Ben Nghe Channel; traditionally the French Quarter of the city, this area is still widely known as Saigon.
+Dong Khoi is its delicate backbone, that effortlessly forms with Le Duan Boulevard, where several of the city's museums and colonial remnants are located.
+However, many of the city’s other sights are scattered further afield, so visitors have to master a dot-to-dot map of the sights that appeal most.
 These invariably include one or more of the museums that pander to the West’s fixation with the American War, the pick of the bunch being the War Remnants Museum and Ho Chi Minh City Museum.

-For some visitors, the war is their primary frame of reference and such historical hot spots as the Reunification Palace rank highly on their itineraries.
+For some visitors, the war is their primary frame of reference and historical hot spots such as the Reunification Palace rank highly on their itineraries.
 However if this is not for you, it is important to remember that the city pre-dates American involvement by several centuries, and not all of its sights revolve around planes, tanks and rusting ordnance.
 Ostentatious reminders of French rule abound, among them such memorable buildings as Notre Dame Cathedral and the grandiose Hotel de Ville – but even these look spanking-new when compared to gloriously musty edifices like Quan Am Pagoda and the Jade Emperor Pagoda, just a couple of the many captivating places of worship across the city.
 And if the chaos becomes too much, you can escape to the relative calm of the Botanical Gardens – also home to the city’s History Museum.

-It’s one of Ho Chi Minh City’s many charms that once you’ve exhausted, or been exhausted by, all it has to offer, paddy fields, beaches and wide-open countryside are not far away.
+It’s one of Ho Chi Minh City’s many charms that once you’ve exhausted all it has to offer, paddy fields, beaches and wide-open countryside are not far away.
 The most popular trip out of the city is to the Cu Chi tunnels, where villagers dug themselves out of the range of American shelling during the infamous war and built booby traps in the jungle .
 The tunnels are often twinned with a tour around the fanciful Great Temple of the indigenous Cao Dai religion at Tay Ninh.
-Also eminently possible on a day's excursion, you can taste local delicies at My Tho along the Mekong Delta at My Tho or a dip in the South China Sea at Ho Coc.
+Also eminently possible on a day's excursion, you can taste local delicies at My Tho along the Mekong Delta or take a dip in the South China Sea at Ho Coc.

 Knowledge of Ho Chi Minh City’s early history is sketchy at best.
 Between the first and sixth centuries, the territory on which it lies fell under the nominal rule of the Funan Empire to the west.
 Funan was subsequently absorbed by the Kambuja peoples of the pre-Angkor Chen La Empire, but it is unlikely that these imperial machinations had much bearing upon the sleepy fishing backwater that would later develop into Ho Chi Minh City.